 Listing 7-16: Renaming a type when it’s brought into scope with the as keyword

 In the second use statement, we chose the new name IoResult for the std::io::Result type, which won’t conflict with the Result from std::fmt that we’ve also brought into scope.
-Both Listing 7-15 and Listing 7-16 are considered idiomatic, the choice is up to you!
+Listing 7-15 and Listing 7-16 are considered idiomatic, so the choice is up to you!

 Re-exporting Names with pub use

-When you bring a name into scope with the use keyword, the name available in the new scope is private.
-To enable the code that calls your code to refer to that name as if it had been defined in that code’s scope, you can combine pub and use.
-This technique is called re-exporting because you’re bringing an item into scope but also making that item available for others to bring into their scope.
+When we bring a name into scope with the use keyword, the name available in the new scope is private.
+To enable the code that calls our code to refer to that name as if it had been defined in that code’s scope, we can combine pub and use.
+This technique is called re-exporting because we’re bringing an item into scope but also making that item available for others to bring into their scope.

-Listing 7-17 shows the code from Listing 7-11 with the use in the root module changed to pub use.
+Listing 7-17 shows the code in Listing 7-11 with use in the root module changed to pub use.

 Filename: src/lib.rs